 We use this historical episode to construct two instruments, one of which we interpret as plausibly hidden and the other as plausibly transparent.
-In particular, to define these two IVs we rely on an important feature of how the compulsory schooling reform was implemented across municipalities, and the local labor markets structure in Norway.
+In particular, to define these two IVs, we rely on an important feature of how the compulsory schooling reform was implemented across municipalities and the local labor markets structure in Norway.
 In 1960, the Norwegian territory consisted of 732 municipalities, and the timing of reform implementation varied substantially across these municipalities, even within a local labor market.\footnote{Norway is classified into 160 local labor markets.
-In each of those markets, we define municipalities with the largest population as central municipalities and the rest as non-central.
-The average population in non-central municipalities was 3,500, and around 40\% of the population lived in central municipalities.} Employment was primarily concentrated in the central municipalities, with employers hiring workers from both central and non-central locations.
-For workers born and raised in non-central municipalities, it is reasonable to assume that employers were uninformed about the reform's timing, given that there were a large number of such municipalities each with a potentially different reform timing.
+In each market, we define municipalities with the largest population as central municipalities and the rest as non-central.
+The average population in non-central municipalities was 3,500, and around 40\% lived in central municipalities.} Employment was primarily concentrated in the central municipalities, with employers hiring workers from both central and non-central locations.
+For workers born and raised in non-central municipalities, it is reasonable to assume that employers were uninformed about the reform's timing, given that there were a large number of such municipalities, each with a potentially different reform timing.

 In contrast, employers were more likely informed about the timing of the reform in the dominant population center within each labor market.
 Consequently, they observe the reform exposure status for workers who grew up in central locations.
-Building on this distinction, we interpret our instruments to be hidden for those growing up in the non-central municipalities and transparent for those growing up in the central municipalities.
+Building on this distinction, we interpret our instruments as hidden for those growing up in the non-central municipalities and transparent for those in the central municipalities.